-Because Americans approaching or at retirement age consume more medical services than younger persons, their health care is more expensive.
-According to the U.S. Administration on Aging's report, A Profile of Older Americans: 2003, the elderly averaged \$3,586 in out-of-pocket health care expenditures in 2002.
-This can be compared to the average out-of-pocket costs for the total population of only \$2,350.
-Even when near-elderly workers (ages 55 to 64) with health problems are insured and have access to needed health services, they have average annual expenditures of \$5,000, nearly twice the level of their counterparts in excellent or very good health (\$2,548).5 Employment-based insurance spreads these costs over all its enrollees in the same plan, but private non-group insurance premiums generally reflect the higher risk attributable to the policyholder's age and health status.
+Americans approaching or at retirement age can expect to consume more medical services than younger persons.
+According to the Administration on Aging, in 2003, the elderly averaged \$3,741 in out-of-pocket health care expenditures, compared to the average out-of-pocket costs of only 2,416 for the total population.6 Employment-based insurance spreads these costs over all its enrollees in the same plan, but private non-group insurance premiums generally reflect the higher risk attributable to the policyholder's age and health status.
+Retirees who have a greater prevalence of health problems are less able than workers to obtain affordable health insurance should they lose their employer-sponsored insurance before they are eligible for Medicare.
 A 2001 Commonwealth Fund study found that adults aged 50 to 64 who buy individual coverage are likely to pay much more out-of-pocket for a limited package of benefits than their counterparts who are covered by their employers.
 An analysis of premium costs for individual coverage in 15 cities showed a median cost of nearly \$6,000 for individual coverage for a 60-year-old.
-Group rates would have been less than half
+Group rates would have been less than half this amount, with a median annual premium cost of employer insurance of \$2,520 for a preferred provider organization (PPO) plan, and workers would have been required to pay only 14% of this amount for single coverage.7